 Quinoa (pronounced keen-wah) is no longer considered the superfood of the future, it is the superfood of today, especially during Passover!
 Quinoa, which is grown high in the Andes Mountains in South America, looks and acts just like a grain.
 However, it is more closely related to beets and spinach, than to wheat, rice or barley.
 Quinoa was first introduced to the US in the 1980's, but it was only deemed kosher for Passover in 1999, when Rabbi Shmuel Heineman (Star-K) discovered that it is neither chametz nor kitniyot.
 Star-K tested it to see if it would rise and found that it decayed instead.
 It also does not grow in the vicinity of chametz and its growth does not resemble kitniyot.

 Concerns have been raised about whether quinoa may come into contact with kitniyot or chametz during the packaging process.
-However, whole grain quinoa sold under the Ancient Harvest and Trader Joe brand names, bearing the Star-K kosher certification, are produced in plants which do not package chametz grains, and are considered suitable for Pesach use (this does not apply to the quinoa flour or flakes).
+However, there are many brands of whole grain quinoa that are certified kosher for Passover each year.
 However, please consult your Rabbi before using quinoa on Passover.

 Quinoa is extremely nutritious.
 It is one of the few non-meat foods that is a complete protein, providing your body with all of the essential amino acids – fulfilling an important nutritional need for vegetarians.
 Quinoa is also low in sugar and high in fiber.